torqueaj/AI/temp.md

 4. Replace the current solution with the selected neighbor.
     - Update the current solution with the best neighboring solution.
 5. Repeat until a local optimum is reached or no improvement is possible.

-### Advantages
+    - Continue the process until a stopping criterion is met, such as reaching a local maximum or a predefined number of iterations.

+**Advantages**:
+- Simplicity and ease of implementation.
-- Simplicity, efficiency in some cases, memory efficiency.
-- Suitable for local optimization problems.
+- Efficiency in some cases, making it suitable for local optimization problems.

-### Disadvantages
+- Memory efficiency, as it only requires storage for the current solution and its neighbors.

+**Disadvantages**:
-- Susceptible to local optima.
+- Susceptibility to getting stuck in local optima, which can lead to suboptimal solutions.
-- No backtracking.
-- Initialization sensitivity.
-- Can get stuck on plateaus, ridges, and flat maxima.

-### Common Problem Domains
+- Lack of backtracking, preventing exploration of alternative paths.
+- Sensitivity to initialization, as the algorithm's outcome may depend on the starting point.
+- Challenges in handling plateau regions (flat regions in the search space) and ridges (connected high-value areas).

+**Common Problem Domains**:
-- Optimization problems in engineering, machine learning, image processing.
+- Hill Climbing is often used in optimization problems in various domains, including engineering, machine learning, and image processing.

 ## Tabu Search (Additional Method)
-### Definition
+**Definition**:
-Tabu Search enhances basic hill climbing with a "tabu" list to avoid revisiting recent states.
-It aims to explore a diverse solution space while avoiding cycles.
+Tabu Search is an enhancement of basic hill climbing that incorporates a "tabu" list to avoid revisiting recent states.
+It aims to explore a diverse solution space while preventing cycles and escaping local optima.

-### Types
-No distinct types; variations involve different tabu list strategies.

-### Steps
+Tabu Search can be categorized into various types based on specific tabu list strategies.

+Tabu Search is characterized by the following steps:
 1. Start with an initial solution.
     - Initialize the current solution.
 2. Generate neighboring solutions.